TeschRenan/esp-idf-sx127x/README.md

 # Changes from the original
 - Changed make to cmake.
 - Added support for ESP32S2, ESP32S3, ESP32C2, ESP32C3 and ESP32C6.
 - I left the control of CS to the driver.
-- Added a sample of ping-pong/http/mqtt.
 - Added some API functions.

 # Software requirements